oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 ::${t}SysmanEventSetConfig() and then calling ::${t}SysmanEventListen() to
 block until the event is triggered.
-When the energy consumed by the power domain from the time the call is made exceeds the specified delta, the event is triggered and the application is woken up.
+When the energy consumed by the power domain from the time the call is made exceeds the specified delta, the event is triggered, and the application is woken up.

 The following functions are provided to manage the power of the device: